actuallysherlock/markmiddle/README.md

 You can even name your footnotes for better organization or clarity[^note].

-[^1]: This is the source or reference for the note.
+[^1]: This is the source or reference for the note
-[^2]: To add multiple lines, simply start each new line with 2 spaces.
+[^2]: To add multiple lines, simply start each new line with 2 spaces
-    This makes it easy to create footnotes with more detailed information.
+    This makes it easy to create footnotes with more detailed information
-[^note]: Named footnotes, like this one, will still display with numbers, but they offer easier identification and linking.
+[^note]: Named footnotes, like this one, will still display with numbers, but they offer easier identification and linking
     Notice the 4-space indentation for the new lines, which is a different syntax option.
 ```